francesco-innocenti/Neuro_AI_Papers/README.md

 [A Theory of How Columns in the Neocortex Enable Learning the Structure of the World](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Neural_Circuits&id=295079)

+This paper extends the previous network model of Hawkins & Ahmad (2016).
+They show that a two-layer cortical column can recognise hundreds of objects with somatic sensations combined with a location signal relative to the object.
+Crucially, the number of sensations reduce dramatically with multiple columns.

 [Why Neurons Have Thousands of Synapses, a Theory of Sequence Memory in Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2016.00023/full) by Hawkins & Ahmad (2016)

 This paper does exactly what it promises.
 They show how thousands of synapses on multiple dendrites allow a neuron to recognise hundreds of independent patterns robustly.
-They propose a neuron model with three different types of dendrites: proximal dendrites providing feedforward input and leading to action potentials; and basal and apical dendrites providing predictions and leading only to depolarisation.
-They show how a network of these neurons can learn sequences of patterns continuously and robustly.
+They propose a neuron model incorporating the three known dendritic integration zones of pyramidal neurons: proximal dendrites providing feedforward input and leading to action potentials; and basal and apical dendrites providing predictions with depolarisation without action potential.
+They show that a single-layer network of these neurons can learn **learn how?** pattern sequences continuously and robustly.

-## Background
+## Background sources

 ### Neuroscience
 * [Principles of Neural Science](https://www.mhprofessional.com/9781259642234-usa-principles-of-neural-science-sixth-edition-group)